hindu-comm/weblogs/manasataramgini/2005/03/2005-03-23_kalamukhas-ii.md

 organized systems are best in propagating socially and politically oriented doctrines.
-They generally fail to preserve intellectual traditions over long periods, under volatile conditions, though they may be excellent in over the short to medium range.
+They generally fail to preserve intellectual traditions over long periods, under volatile conditions, though they may be excellent in over the sh0rt to medium range.